![[Aimless Heading: What Is Aimless?]](images/heading_whatisaimless.jpg)

 direction, going only where he ends up.
 It's about the people he

-he sees, and the emotions he experiences as he wanders America
+meets, the places he sees, and the emotions he experiences as he wanders America

 aimlessly with only a video camera, some pocket cash, and the basic